sodiboo/custom-highlight/README.md

 [30m}[0m
 ```
 ````

+It also supports URCL, and as the bot's name suggests, i'm happy to add support for more languages, such as your own ISA.

 The above may not look great in wherever you're viewing this, but in discord that renders pretty nicely: